SkepticMystic/breadcrumbs/README.md

 ### Dendron Notes

 If you use the [Dendron](https://www.dendron.so/) note-taking system, Breadcrumbs can leverage the structure of your note names.
-You can enable dendron notes globally in the settings, under Dendron Notes.
-Flip the toggle on, choose a field to add edges with, and tell Breadcrumbs which delimiter you use (generally a period, `.`).

 For example, if you have the following notes:

 -   `A`
 -   `A.B`